2023 Quarter Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 2023 - Present

 The 2023 American Women Quarters market shows clear scarcity premium characteristics.
-The MS69 version of Edith Kanaka’ole ranks first at $765, demonstrating the huge value of perfect grading.
+The MS69 version of the Edith Kanaka’ole quarter ranks first at $765, demonstrating just how dramatically a perfect grade multiplies a coin’s value.

 Grading levels have an extremely significant impact on value.
-For the same Edith Kanaka’ole coin, MS69 grading is worth $765, while MS67 is only worth $155.
-Just two grades difference results in nearly 5 times the value difference.
-This reflects the scarcity of high-grade ratings and market demand.
+For the same Edith Kanaka’ole coin, an MS69 grade is worth $765, while MS67 is only worth approximately $155—a difference of just two grade points that translates to nearly five times the price.

 History Of The 2023 Quarter